Visiting Grand Teton in the Fall

 Grand Teton is open 24 hours, every day of the year.
 We recommend you always get updated information on the services available and things to do.

-In September all roads, Visitor Centers, lodges and marinas are open.
-Many park services, campgrounds, and lodges begin to close in October.
-In November some roads and most of the park services are closed.
+- November – some roads and most of the park services are closed.
 Campgrounds and lodges are also closed so you’ll need to stay in nearby Jackson.

 Here’s a list of all the areas at Grand Teton: